NileNinja/local-tabs/README.md

 ### Advanced Features

 1. **Import/Export**
-   - Use "Export" to save all groups to JSON files
+   - Use "Export" to save all groups to ZIP files
    - Use "Import" to restore previously exported groups
-   - Each group is saved as a separate file with timestamp
+   - Groups are exported with timestamps and all metadata preserved

 2. **Group Management**
    - Rename groups by clicking the group title